AyushRawal/distributed-systems-dynamo-db/README.md

 - gossip-based membership and failure detection
 - vector clocks for version tracking
 - hinted handoff and sloppy quorum
-- Merkle-tree support and anti-entropy sync logic
+- Merkle-tree-based anti-entropy using bucket diffs and targeted key repair

 ## Prerequisites